NAS Security Tips

 Limit access | Only allow authorized users to access your NAS storage device.
 You can set up user accounts with different levels of permission.

-Keep software updated | Regularly update the firmware and security patches on your NAS storage device to prevent vulnerabilities from being exploited.
+Keep software updated | Regularly update the firmware and basic security features on your NAS storage device to prevent vulnerabilities from being exploited.

 Install monitoring software | Nfina-View™ software provides real-time monitoring management from a single dashboard.
-Displaying system health at a glance.
+Displaying system health at a glance

-Use built-in encryption | Most modern NAS devices come equipped with built-in encryption, which ensures that all data stored on the device is encrypted.
-With Nfina’s Nfina-View software data is encrypted during transmission and at rest.
+Use built-in encryption | Most modern NAS devices come equipped with built-in encryption and default ports, which ensures that all data stored on the device is encrypted.
+With Nfina’s Nfina-View software data is encrypted during transmission and at rest

 Install SEDs (Self-Encrypting Drives) | SED drives use a “key” to encrypt on writes and decrypt on reads automatically.
 When installed in Nfina’s storage systems, a user password is entered that gets added to the key to “customize” the encryption.
 The drive becomes unusable when removed and access is attempted without that password.

-Enable firewalls | Installing a firewall helps keep unauthorized access at bay by blocking malicious traffic or connections from untrusted networks.
+Enable firewalls | Installing a firewall helps keep unauthorized access at bay by blocking malicious traffic or connections to IP addresses from untrusted virtual private network(s).

-Backup regularly | In case of any unforeseen circumstances like malware attacks or hardware failure, it’s essential to have backups in place so you don’t lose important data stored on the device.
+Backup regularly | In case of any unforeseen circumstances like malware attacks or hardware failure, it’s essential to have backups in place for remote access so you don’t lose important data stored on the device.

 Test your backup procedures | Nfina-View™ provides automated disaster recovery testing including failover and rollback functionalities to ensure you system is always ready should an incident occur.

 Monitor network activity regularly | Keep a close eye on suspicious network activities such as unauthorized logins or file transfers.
 Setup alarms to notify you of suspicious activity.
-This will help you detect any potential breaches early on.
+This will help you detect any potential breaches early on with incoming and outgoing traffic.

 By following these steps, you can significantly reduce the risk of unauthorized access or loss of data from your NAS storage device while ensuring its safety and security for years to come.